Potato and Cheese Pierogi (Pierogi Ruskie – Traditional Polish Recipe)

 Potato and Cheese Pierogi Filling

 - Potatoes.
-Yellow-fleshed potatoes like Yukon Gold are probably best because they turn out dense and creamy, but any other potatoes you use for mashing will work just fine.
+Yellow-fleshed potatoes (such as Yukon Gold) work especially well because they mash up dense and creamy.
+However, any potatoes suitable for mashing will work.

 - Salt.
-You’ll need some table salt for cooking the potatoes and pierogi.
+Needed for cooking the potatoes and seasoning the filling.

 Step-By-Step: How to Make Potato and Cheese Pierogi